CodeCr4cker/CodeCr4cker/README.md

 };
 ```

-I'm a passionate **Android & Web Developer** with a keen eye for design and a flair for creating seamless, user-friendly digital experiences.
-I specialize in **turning ideas into pixel-perfect, functional interfaces** — and I thrive on collaborating with teams to deliver solutions that exceed expectations.
+🚀 Aspiring Web Developer & Tech Enthusiast
+Currently learning and building projects with HTML, CSS, JavaScript, React, Python, and Cybersecurity.
+I enjoy turning ideas into practical applications, exploring new technologies, and improving my problem-solving skills through hands-on projects.

+📚 Always learning, experimenting, and growing as a developer.
+💡 Open to collaboration, feedback, and new opportunities to learn.

+"Code, Learn, Build, Repeat."

 ---